mrtunluer/CountryCodePicker/README.md

 # CountryCodePicker

-The CountryCodePicker is a customizable Android component designed for easy and efficient country and dial code selection in your Android applications.
-It utilizes the latest in Android Compose UI elements to provide a smooth and integrated experience.
+The CountryCodePicker is a customizable Android library designed for easy and efficient country and dial code selection in your Android applications.
+It utilizes the latest Android Compose UI elements to provide a smooth and integrated experience.

 ## Screenshots